|the Revival of the Ceremony at

 In early June of 2002 the Organizing Committee for Visit Korea Year (for which I worked), Mr. Jo Hong-gyu

-(President of KNTO) and Mr. Jang Gyeon-jak (President of Westin Chosun Hotel) arranged a re-creation of the
+(President of KNTO) and Mr. Jang Gyeon-jak (President of Westin Chosun Hotel) arranged a re-creation of

-of Korea's unique and excellent traditional culture."
+unique and excellent traditional culture."

-The role of "Jeju" or leading official of this ceremony, which would have been the Emperor of Korea, was
+The role of "Jeju" or leading official of this ceremony, which would have been the Emperor of Korea,

-they were supported by the traditional teams of 22 musicians & 36 youthful dancers.
+offerings, and they were supported by the traditional teams of 22 musicians & 36 youthful dancers.

 So, this ceremony employed a total of 80 participants.
-It proceeded in several stages according to ancient
+It proceeded in several stages according to

-Lunar New Year's Day and the Chuseok Holiday, just much more elaborate.
+ancestors on Lunar New Year's Day and the Chuseok Holiday, just much more elaborate.

-burning the invocation-papers at the end
+|burning the invocation-papers at the end

 |the Won-gu-dan in 1920, the new City Hall building in left background